-Okèanos is committed to the highest standards of social and environmental responsibility and ethical conduct.
-Okèanos, and its partners and licensees, are required to provide safe working conditions, treat workers with dignity and respect, act fairly and ethically, and use environmentally responsible practices wherever they make products or perform services for Okèanos.
-Okèanos requires its employees, and partners to operate in accordance with the principles in this Okèanos’ Partner Code of Conduct (“Code”) and in full compliance with all applicable laws and regulations.
+Okeanos Group, LLC, and its affiliates (jointly referred to as “Okeanos”), are committed to the highest standards of social and environmental responsibility and ethical conduct.
+This Code of Conduct (“Code”) applies to Okeanos and to Okeanos’ partners and licensees (including such partner’s or licensee’s subsidiaries, affiliates, and subcontractors) providing goods or services to Okeanos, or for use in or with Okeanos products (“Partner(s)”).
+Okeanos and its Partners are required to provide safe working conditions, treat workers with dignity and respect, act fairly and ethically, and use environmentally responsible practices wherever they make products or perform services for Okeanos.
+Okeanos requires its employees and Partners to operate in accordance with this Code and in full compliance with all applicable laws and regulations.
 This Code goes beyond compliance with applicable laws by drawing upon internationally recognized standards to advance social and environmental responsibility.
-When differences arise between standards and legal requirements, the stricter standard shall apply, in compliance with applicable law.
-This Code outlines Okèanos’ expectations for Partner conduct regarding labor and human rights, health and safety, environmental protection, ethics, and management practices.
+When differences arise between principles contained in this Code and legal requirements, the stricter standards shall apply in compliance with applicable law.

 1. LABOR AND HUMAN RIGHTS

-Okèanos believes all workers in our supply chain deserve a fair and ethical workplace.
-Workers must be treated with the utmost dignity and respect, and Okèanos’ partners shall uphold the highest standards of human rights.
+Okeanos believes all workers in our supply chain deserve a fair and ethical workplace.
+Workers must be treated with the utmost dignity and respect, and Okeanos and its Partners shall uphold the highest standards of human rights.

-Partner shall not discriminate against any worker based on age, disability, ethnicity, gender, marital status, national origin, political affiliation, race, religion, sexual orientation, gender identity, union membership, or any other status protected by applicable national or local law, in hiring and other employment practices.
-Partner shall not require pregnancy or medical tests, except where required by applicable laws or regulations or prudent for workplace safety, and shall not improperly discriminate based on test results.
+Okeanos and its Partners shall not discriminate against any worker based on age, disability, ethnicity, gender, marital status, national origin, political affiliation, race, religion, sexual orientation, gender identity, union membership, or any other status protected by applicable national or local law, in hiring and other employment practices.
+Okeanos and its Partners shall not require pregnancy or medical tests, except where required by applicable laws or regulations or prudent for workplace safety and shall not improperly discriminate based on test results.

 ANTI-HARASSMENT AND ABUSE

-Partner shall commit to a workplace free of harassment and abuse.
-Partner shall not threaten workers with, or subject them to, harsh or inhumane treatment, including but not limited to verbal abuse and harassment, psychological harassment, mental and physical coercion, and sexual harassment.
+Okeanos and its Partners shall commit to a workplace free of harassment and abuse.
+Okeanos and its Partners shall not threaten workers with, or subject them to, harsh or inhumane treatment, including but not limited to verbal abuse and harassment, psychological harassment, mental and physical coercion, and sexual harassment.

 PREVENTION OF INVOLUNTARY LABOR AND HUMAN TRAFFICKING

-Partner shall ensure that all work is voluntary.
-Partner shall not traffic persons or use any form of slave, forced, bonded, indentured, or prison labor.
+Okeanos and its Partners shall ensure that all work is voluntary.
+Okeanos and its Partners shall not traffic persons or use any form of slave, forced, bonded, indentured, or prison labor.
 Involuntary labor includes the transportation, harboring, recruitment, transfer, receipt, or employment of persons by means of threat, force, coercion, abduction, fraud, or payments to any person having control over another person for the purpose of exploitation.
-Partner shall not withhold workers’ original government-issued identification and travel documents.
-Partner shall ensure that workers’ contracts clearly convey the conditions of employment in a language understood by the workers.
-Partner shall not impose unreasonable restrictions on movement within the workplace or upon entering or exiting company-provided facilities.
+Okeanos and its Partners (1) shall not withhold workers’ original government-issued identification and travel documents; (2) will ensure that workers’ contracts clearly convey the conditions of employment in a language understood by the workers; and (3) shall not impose unreasonable restrictions on movement within the workplace or upon entering or exiting company-provided facilities.
 Workers shall not be required to pay employers’ or their agents’ recruitment fees or other similar fees to obtain their employment.
-If such fees are found to have been paid by workers, such fees shall be repaid to the worker.

 PREVENTION OF UNDERAGE LABOR